Dog and Puppy Adoption in the UK

-How do I adopt a dog and what is the process?
+How do I adopt a dog or puppy and what is the process?

 No matter where you are in the UK, if your details are suitable for the requirements of the dog, we will arrange a home check for the dogs security and future welfare.